dmbarbour/wikilon/docs/AboutAO.md

 There is no support to update only part of a definition.
 This limitation is easy to address by factoring fragments that change independently into separate words.
 ABC's concatenative structure makes this easy.
 In case of regularly appending a definition, the application model command pattern is applicable.

-There is no special support to rename words.
-Renaming can be represented indirectly by updating the target word and every direct reference to it.
-Fortunately, this process is easily automated.
-Rejecting a rename feature at the AO patch layer simplifies indexing, idempotence, and the patch representation.

 There is no support built in to the AO representation for development metadata like commit messages or timestamps.
 This metadata, if desired at all, should instead be made explicit in the dictionary by some recognizable convention.
 The intention is that this metadata should be accessible to the [Awelon application model](ApplicationModel.md).

-There is no support for foreign functions.
+Patches are not transactions.
+While patches can be merged in DVCS style, they offer no ability to detect read-write conflicts, perform application-layer updates like command pattern, or rename dictionary objects.
+We could feasibly extend AO patches for multi-agent transactions by supporting `@@COMMAND` actions.
+But the basic AO patches should be favored for simple structure sharing and transport of dictionaries.

+AO rejects the concept of foreign functions.
 All `{%word}` tokens must be defined within the same dictionary.
 Communicating with the outside world must be performed via the application model effects layer (work orders, publish subscribe, etc.).

 ## AO Evaluation and Linking

 Dictionaries are the basic unit of AO evaluation.
-AO evaluation rewrites an AO dictionary into a different representation of the same AO dictionary.
+AO evaluation logically rewrites an AO dictionary into a different representation of the same AO dictionary.

         eval :: Dictionary → Dictionary

-In practice, this evaluation may be lazy, i.e. such that we don't evaluate a subset of a dictionary unless relevant to an external agent, an incoming or anticipated query.
-Such queries might consist of evaluating an ABC program within the dictionary.
+In practice, this evaluation will frequently be lazy.
+Instead, we evaluate only a subset of the dictionary sufficient a particular observation - i.e. to evaluate a word's definition or a specific AO query string.

 ### Preservation of Link Structure